The Top 10 Center Channel Speakers

 Often times in movies, you’ll get action scenes where the sounds pans from left to right (or vice versa) and if you have a different center, you’ll notice right off the bat that something doesn’t seem right.

 Some higher end center speakers have what are known as biwiring capabilities.
 Simply put, with biwiring, the tweeter and the woofer each get 2 separate wires of their own before connecting back into the receiver.
-This supposedly allows a cleaner, and more detailed sound.
+This supposedly allows a cleaner, and more detailed sound due to the separate connections.

 The last thing you want to do when choosing one is taking into account your room size.
 The larger your room is, the more power you’ll need.